dreamcatcher-tech/network/Inbox/2023-08-23 1248 the first packets.md

 >[!danger] Depends:

 The first packet should be to make the dreamcatcher itself.
+Then to make it profitable.
+Then to be free.

 Also check the smart contract.
 QA is just us - the first QA - dreamcatcher command.

+Make it administered by AI.